Short-Term Disability Benefits Available From State Governments

 New York

 New York requires most employers to offer short-term disability benefits through its disability benefits (DB) law.
-Employers may purchase private insurance or self-insure.
-Employees can receive 50% of their average weekly wages, up to a cap.
-Benefits are paid for a maximum of 26 weeks.
-Employees must have worked for at least four weeks for their employer to be eligible.
+Employers can purchase private insurance or self-insure, but the plan must be approved.

 New Jersey

-New Jersey provides up to 26 weeks of paid benefits through its temporary disability (TDI) program.
-There are several ways employees can be qualified to receive benefits, which are two-thirds of their average weekly salary, up to a maximum.
+New Jersey provides up to 26 weeks of paid benefits through its temporary disability insurance (TDI) program.
+Employers can choose an insurance plan offered by the state or opt to pay for a private TDI policy.

 Rhode Island